chrisgeek07/markdown-test/index.md

 - [ ] Create new website layout
 - [x] Create CI / CD using gh actions and Parcel
+- [X] Create wireframe for website
+- [ ] Create high fidelity template for the site
 - [ ] Create new website layout